-No matter who you are or how important you appear to be on paper, Tesla wants to make sure you are being taken care of.
+No matter who you are or how important you appear to be on paper, Elon cares about his customers.
 Anyone can tweet asking a question about their vehicle and will get an answer.
 One man asked Musk about adding the ability to program their vehicle to specific preferences, to which Musk responded that they would add a patch and roll out that specific feature as soon as possible.

 As a business, you need to ensure your customer are feeling important too.
 By social media interactions such as this one and even everyday business texting interactions, you can show that every customer is important and you care about their needs.